juliocorzo/gpx-generator/README.md

-# GPX Generator for Pokemon Go
+# GPX Generator

-Very simple and probably terribly coded GPX generator for Pokemon Go.
+Very simple and probably terribly coded C++ GPX generator

 ### How to use